Mikhail Svetov: Right conservatism

 Svetov identifies himself with cultural conservatism.
 He stands for traditional relations and the separation of gender roles in the family.
 According to Svetov, the family was unjustly scolded by the left, and third-wave feminism which did a disservice to women, making them more miserable.
 According to Svetov, he would like to live in a homogeneous society somewhere in Kamchatka, having acquired a ranch and a large family.

 Civic nationalism

-Svetov would like Russia to cease to be the multinational state that Yeltsin made it, and become a national state according to the principle of Switzerland – “they speak four languages, live four different nations, practice different religions, but at the same time everyone lives in peace and harmony; they are Swiss, and we are Russia”.
+Svetov would like Russia to cease to be the multinational state that Yeltsin made it, and become a national state according to the principle of Switzerland – “they speak four languages, live in four different nations, practice different religions, but at the same time everyone lives in peace and harmony; they are Swiss, and we are Russians”.
 As a civic nationalist, Svetov is a supporter of building a Russian civil nation and reviving the tradition of Russian identity.

 Education

 Having been homeschooled himself, Svetov has named homeschooling "the best thing that ever happened to him in his formative years."
 He opposes compulsory education in public schools, seeing them as a threat to each family's right to privacy.
 Apart from his advocacy for homeschooling and education within a family, he supports school choice and a voucher system of funding for primary and secondary education, due to its emphasis on each individual rather than a particular public school entity.
 Svetov has named the United States and Russia as the two most liberal countries in regards to homeschooling legislation.